Skip to content

 What to notice:

-• The setup involves multiple Microsoft services (Azure, Power Apps, Copilot Studio) that must be configured in sequence
+• Setup involves multiple Microsoft services (Azure, Power Apps, Copilot Studio) configured in sequence

 • Authentication happens at the Power Apps connector level using your Tallyfy API key

-• DLP policies provide an additional security layer for enterprise deployments
+• DLP policies add a security layer for enterprise deployments

 Multi-agent orchestration pattern

-See how Copilot Studio coordinates multiple specialized agents for complex workflows like employee onboarding.
+Copilot Studio can coordinate multiple specialized agents for workflows like employee onboarding.

 Diagram